rubixchain/rubix-wasm/README.md

 - `go-wasm-bridge` - Golang bindings which helps interacting with the WASM binary

+## Contracts

+- [Generic Contract]() - A simple contract with sample functions to demostrate `rubix-wasm` features
+- [Bidding Contract](https://github.com/rubixchain/rubix-wasm/tree/main/contracts/bidding_contract) - A simple contract which takes a Bid amount and stores it when the provided Bid amount is larger than the current Bid amount.

 ## Usage

 The [generic contract](https://github.com/rubixchain/rubix-wasm/tree/main/contracts/generic_contract) is a good starting point to explore the usage of libraries and the paradigm to write contracts.